buddhist-uni/buddhist-uni.github.io/_content/booklets/what-is-kamma_dhammika.md

 The Buddha reassured him that because he had developed various spiritual qualities for a long time, he had nothing to fear if such a thing should happen.

-In this short booklet, Dhammika gives an explanation of kamma  and its ripening (vipāka).
-This is followed by showing how kamma plays a role in developing the mind, rebirth, and nibbāna.